Advertisement

 • Lab or school experiments: usually written in mL and L only.

-• DIY projects: paint, cleaners and chemicals may mix US and metric units on the same label.
+• DIY projects: paint and chemicals may mix US and metric units on the same label.

 Common Mistakes (Especially Between US & UK)